 - Advertisement -

-In the section Rotor Aerodynamics
+In the section Rotor Aerodynamics we considered

 the aerodynamic aspects of airfoils.
 We will, therefore, now look at several rotorblade designs.

 Airfoil, lift and drag

 Probably the single most important rotor design parameter is its Lift/Drag

 ratio, which should be as high as possible.